 Creating new breakpoints

 You can create as many additional custom breakpoints as you want.
-Although, it is recommended to first customize the widths of the default mobile breakpoints to your liking before utilizing more breakpoints.
+Although, it is recommended to customize the widths of the default mobile breakpoints to your liking before utilizing more breakpoints.

 You should rarely need more than one or two additional breakpoints on top of the default ones.